 Instruction on structures of the hair and scalp and its disorders, hair growth and loss, analyzing the hair and scalp with respect to salon services, learning how to evaluate facial shapes and hair characteristics for selection of complimentary cosmetology services, basic haircutting skills, hair design and techniques, braiding, extensions and wigs.
+Grades are P/NP option.
 (L,M)

-COSMT 52 Beginning Cosmetology II 5 units
+COSMT 52 Beginning Cosmetology II 5 units 36 lecture hours.
+164 lab hours

 Introduction to the principles of infection control and procedures, anatomy of the skin and its diseases and disorders, hair coloring procedures and techniques and the chemical composition related to coloring services, Analine Derivative tints (color) and processing agents, and accurate mixing ratios according to manufacture specifications.
+Grades are P/NP option.

-COSMT 53 Intermediate Cosmetology I 5 units
+COSMT 53 Intermediate Cosmetology I 5 units 36 lecture hours.
+164 lab hours

 Introduction to chemical texture services including nail structure and growth, nail disease and disorders, manicuring and pedicuring services.
+Grades are P/NP option.